SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations-exam-problems.md

 ## Printing text through formatted specificators (format specifiers)

 **Format specifier** is an expression which is going to be replaced with a particular value while printing the output.
-The method **`System.out.printf(…)`** supports printing a string based on a formatted specificators, where the first argument, which we need to pass, is the formatted string, followed by the number of arguments, equal to the number of specificators.
+The method **`System.out.printf(…)`** supports printing a string based on a formatted specificators where the first argument which we need to pass is the formatted string followed by the number of arguments, equal to the number of specificators.

 ```java
 System.out.printf("You are %s %s, a %d-years old person from %s.",